mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Zad al-Musafir* by Ghulam al-Khallal

-In this book, the author summarized the narrations of Imam Ahmad from al-Jami’ by Abu Bakr al-Khallal.
+In this book, the author summarized the narrations of Imam Ahmad from *al-Jami’* by Abu Bakr al-Khallal.
 Al-Khallal can be considered the founder of the madhab due to his efforts in collecting Ahmad’s opinions from his students and performing tarjih between them.
 Reading Zad al-Musafir will introduce one to the direct statements of the imam, and how the madhab’s opinions developed from them.
-Make sure to read the surviving sections of al-Jami’ as well, where al-Khallal often makes tarjih or adds explanatory statements to the nusus of the imam.
+Make sure to read the surviving sections of *al-Jami’* as well, where al-Khallal often makes tarjih or adds explanatory statements to the nusus of the imam.

+Following this, collect and pursue all the other *masa'il* works.
+The most important them are the *masa'il* of'Abdullah and Abu Dawud.
+These are the most well-arranged and reliable.
+Al-Kawsaj's masa'il is also very good for the extensive tahqiq in the University of Madinah edition.
+It will also introduce the positions of Ibn Rahawayh, one of Imam Ahmad's closest peers.

 - *Tahdhib al-Ajwibah* by Ibn Hamid al-Warraq